venmo/venmo-ios-sdk/README.md

 This is then posted by calling the ```sendTransaction:withCompletionHandler:``` method on the shared instance of ```VenmoSDK```.

-If the user has the Venmo app installed, they will be switched across to the Venmo app to complete the payment natively, otherwise a web view will be shown within your App.
+If the user has the Venmo app installed, they will be switched across to the Venmo app to complete the payment natively.

  ```objc
  #import <VENAppSwitchSDK/VenmoSDK.h>